BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: Introduction

 The second main result of this paper is to develop the analogous picture for the counting of $SO(N)$ gauge invariant operators made from two matrices, i.e. the free field quarter-BPS sector of $N=4$ SYM.
 This involves defining an analogue of the notion of Lyndon words, appropriate for mesonic operators in the large $N$ limit of $SO(N)$ groups, which we call {\it orthogonal Lyndon words}.
-These are defined by a condition of minimal periodicity which replaces the aperiodic condition on traces for $U(N)$ theories.
+These are defined by a minimally periodic condition which replaces the aperiodic condition on traces for $U(N)$ theories.
 Figure \ref{figure: SO(N) diagram} shows the $SO(N)$ analogue: the minimally periodic words are at the apex, and there are maps leading to the counting of all the multi-traces.
-As we will see, the minimally periodic words can have periodicity one or two.
-Consequently, there is a different organization of $SO(N)$ two-matrix multi-traces which respects the periodicity.
+As we will see, the minimally periodic words can have either one or two periods.
+Consequently, there is a different organization of $SO(N)$ two-matrix multi-traces which respects the number of periods.
 This is shown in Figure \ref{figure: SO(N) periodicity diagram}.

 Alongside demonstrating the structure of the space of two-matrix multi-traces, the diagrams in figures \ref{figure: U(N) diagram}, \ref{figure: SO(N) diagram} and \ref{figure: SO(N) periodicity diagram} give different forms for the generating function of the quarter-BPS sector.
 For the $U(N)$ theory this function is already well known \cite{Bhattacharyya:2008rb}, and can also be written as the sum of squares of Littlewood-Richardson coefficients.
 The $SO(N)$ generating function has been given previously \cite{Kemp2014} as a linear sum of Littlewood-Richardson coefficients, but to the best of our knowledge, the explicit expression we derive here is a new mathematical result, of interest to mathematicians \cite{Willenbring07} as well as physicists.